lbressler13/trick-calculator/README.md

 But you can read the code or click around in the app until you find it.

 ## Testing
-**All** new logic needs unit tests.
+**All** new computation needs unit tests.
-The logic in here is messy and complicated, and manually testing everything is difficult and it **will** miss edge cases.
+The computation in here is messy and complicated, and manually testing everything is difficult and it **will** miss edge cases.
 There is a huge sense of relief from being able to press a button and know that everything still works.
 The hours writing tests will be worth it.